The-Z-Labs/bof-launcher/examples/implant/README.md

 ## cli4bofs tool

-[cli4bofs](https://github.com/The-Z-Labs/cli4bofs (i.e. command line interface for running BOFs) is an accompanying tool that stores documentation of your BOFs collection.
+[cli4bofs](https://github.com/The-Z-Labs/cli4bofs) (i.e. command line interface for running BOFs) is a swiss army knife tool for running and mainataining collection of BOFs files.
+Allows for running any BOF from a filesystem and for conveniently passing arguments to it.
+Defines simple YAML schema for essential information about BOF files, like: description, URL(s) of the source code, supported arguments, usage examples, etc. Handy also for testing, prototyping and developing your own BOFs.